Mr6one/EQuant/README.md

     * per_channel_symmetric
     * per_channel_affine

+* Quantizer &mdash; one of the followings:
+    * fixed_qparams &mdash; scales and offsets are frozen
+    * lsq &mdash; enables learnable scales, based on [Learned Step Size Quantization](https://arxiv.org/abs/1902.08153)
+    * lsq+ &mdash; enables learnable scales and offsets, based on [LSQ+: Improving low-bit quantization through learnable offsets and better initialization](https://arxiv.org/abs/2004.09576)

 * Observer &mdash; one of the followings:
     * min_max
     * moving_average
     * quantile
+    * mse
     * histogram (supports only per tensor granularity)

-* Quantizer &mdash; one of the followings:
-    * torch_base &mdash; scales and offsets are frozen
-    * base &mdash; enables learnable scales and offsets
-    * lsq &mdash; based on [Learned Step Size Quantization](https://arxiv.org/abs/1902.08153)
+* Observer parameters

+#### *Note*: in case of mse observer during calibration phase its highly recommended to use batch size as much as possible.

 ## QConfigMapping

-QConfigMapping allows to save quantization scheme in yaml format to avoid its generation every time.
+QConfigMapping is a PyTorch format to store quantization recipe.
+It also allows to save quantization scheme in yaml format to avoid its generation every time.
 Moreover, you can make sure that it was generated correctly and contains right information:

 ``` python
 # generate qconfig mapping only once...
 qconfig_mapping = generate_qconfig_mapping(...)